dnsimple/bugsnag-erlang/README.md

 ## Usage

-You may send custom errors directly:
+You may send custom errors directly

 ```erlang
 bugsnag:notify(error, fake, "Testing bugsnag with a manual error report", no_module, 0).